UbongDavid/Structural-Design-and-Detailing-Support/README.md

 ## Basic requirements
 The basic reqirements include:
-- [A good laptop that can run at least the Autocad 2013 software.]
+- A good laptop that can run at least the Autocad 2013 software.
-- [Regular electric power supply for your laptop.]
+- Regular electric power supply for your laptop.

 ## Training
-Structural Design and Detailing Training will be available to those who will like to join.
-See point 4 in the _"How to Apply"_ section below.
+Structural Design and Detailing Training will also be available to those offering assistance on the projects.

 ## How to Apply
-Kindly send a Direct Message (DM) to me on whatsapp through this <a target="_blank" href="https://chat.whatsapp.com/DVOFSwIwIOvAZs2fUWgbMe">link</a>.
+Kindly send a Direct Message (DM) to me on whatsapp through this <a target="_blank" href="https://wa.me/message/SNSWEC3U4E3XK1">link</a>.
 Indicate in your DM the following:

-- [The structural member (slabs, beams, columns, footings or staircase) that you feel you are good at detailing.]
+- The structural member (slabs, beams, columns, footings or staircase) that you feel you are good at detailing.
-- [A sample drawing in pdf showing your previous details of this member.]
+- A sample drawing in pdf showing your previous details of this member.
-- [How much you will love to be paid for your contributions.]<br>
+- How much you will love to be paid for your contributions.<br>

 ### 🌕 Thanks in advance!
 I look forward to hearing from you.